-COSTI receives funding from the Ministry of Advanced Education and Skills Development and Employment Ontario through the following programs: Canada-Ontario Job Grant, Employment Services, Youth Job Connection, Youth Job Connection – Summer, and Youth Job Link.
-The Ministry of Advanced Education and Skills Development directs and shapes Ontario's postsecondary education and employment, and training systems.
+COSTI receives funding from the Ministry of Training, Colleges and Universities and Employment Ontario through the following programs: Canada-Ontario Job Grant, Employment Services, Youth Job Connection and Youth Job Connection – Summer.
+The Ministry of Training, Colleges and Universities directs and shapes Ontario's postsecondary education and employment, and training systems.
 The ministry ensures that high quality postsecondary education is accessible to all qualified candidates, and manages and funds provincial employment and training programs and services.

 Canada-Ontario Job Grant

 COSTI is a designated provider of the Canada-Ontario Job Grant (COJG) and offers resources to employers to undertake training and professional development in their workforce at six locations.
 Funded by the Government of Canada and Province of Ontario, the COJG provides financial support to employers who wish to invest in training for their employees.
 It is available to small, medium and large businesses with a plan to deliver short-term training to existing and new employees.